Ballistic spin field-effect transistors: Multichannel effects: Introduction

-Behaviors of a multi-channel SFET may be crucially affected by the inter-channel coupling.
-In Ref.~\cite{Datta90APL}, it was argued that effects of the inter-channel coupling will be negligible and a multi-channel SFET will behave as a collection of uncoupled single-channel SFETs when a dimensionless number $2m^*\alpha w/\hbar^2$ is sufficiently smaller than $2\pi$, where $w$ is the width of the 2DEG, $m^*$ is the effective mass of the electron in the 2DEG, and $\alpha$ is the RSO coupling parameter.
-In this paper, we examine systematically behaviors of a multi-channel SFET with the number of channels from a few to close to 100 and with $\alpha$ from $10^{-12}$ eVm to $10^{-10}$ eVm, covering most reported values of $\alpha$~\cite{Luo90PRB,Engels97PRB,Heida98PRB,Schultz96SST,Nitta97PRL}.
+Behaviors of a multichannel SFET may be crucially affected by the inter-channel coupling.
+In Ref.~\cite{Datta90APL}, it was argued that effects of the inter-channel coupling will be negligible and a multichannel SFET will behave as a collection of uncoupled single-channel SFETs when a dimensionless number $2m^*\alpha w/\hbar^2$ is sufficiently smaller than $2\pi$, where $w$ is the width of the 2DEG, $m^*$ is the effective mass of the electron in the 2DEG, and $\alpha$ is the RSO coupling parameter.
+In this paper, we examine systematically behaviors of a multichannel SFET with the number of channels from a few to close to 100 and with $\alpha$ from $10^{-12}$ eVm to $10^{-10}$ eVm, covering most reported values of $\alpha$~\cite{Luo90PRB,Engels97PRB,Heida98PRB,Schultz96SST,Nitta97PRL}.
 For the examined range, the value of $2m^*\alpha w/\hbar^2$ varies from approximately 0.03 to 50, including the range where the inter-channel coupling is not negligible.
-Our result thus provides a systematic investigation of the multi-channel effects.
-We also examine effects of the electronic coherence in the multi-channel regime.
+Our result thus provides a systematic investigation of the multichannel effects.
+We also examine effects of the electronic coherence in the multichannel regime.
 For a single-channel SFET, it was recently demonstrated~\cite{Schapers01PRB,Mireles02EL,Larsen02PRB,Lee05PRB} that the electronic coherence makes the conductance deviate from the sinusoidal dependence on $\alpha$.
-We find that the electronic coherence in the multi-channel regime can give rise to a nested peak structure.
-Our analysis indicates that the nested peak structure is due to the coherent Fabry-Perot-like interference in the multi-channel regime.
-We remark that the nested peak structure was not found in previous studies~\cite{Bournel97SSC,Kiselev00PRB,Mireles01PRB} of a multi-channel SFET since effects of the electronic coherence were not properly taken into account.
+We find that the electronic coherence in the multichannel regime can give rise to a nested peak structure.
+Our analysis indicates that the nested peak structure is due to the coherent Fabry-Perot-like interference in the multichannel regime.
+We remark that the nested peak structure was not found in previous studies~\cite{Bournel97SSC,Kiselev00PRB,Mireles01PRB} of a multichannel SFET since effects of the electronic coherence were not properly taken into account.